-Donald Trump Spy File Is ‘Bogus’ ‘Forgery,’ Security Expert Claims
+Donald Trump Spy File Is ‘Bogus,’ ‘Forgery,’ Security Expert Claims

 TRUMP TWITTER DELETED: TWITTER DIDN’T SILENCE THE PRESIDENT-ELECT OVER INFLAMMATORY TWEETS [DEBUNKED]

-The former security expert also said that some obvious errors may have been thrown in for deniability in case anyone accused the CIA or UK intel operatives of leaking any of the genuine material included in the document.
+The former security expert also said that some obvious errors may have been thrown in for deniability in case anyone accused the CIA or U.K. intel operatives of leaking any of the genuine material included in the document.

-Throughout the 35-page document continuously spells the name of a Russian investment company wrong calling the ‘Alfa Group’ the ‘Alpha Group.’

-Coincidentally, there is an ‘Alpha Group’ in Russia, but it is their special forces Spetsnaz unit.
+The 35-page document continuously spells the name of a Russian investment company wrong, referring to the “Alfa Group” as the “Alpha Group.”
+Coincidentally, there is an “Alpha Group” in Russia, but it is their special forces Spetsnaz unit.

-Madsen also commented that the report says that the settlement of Barvikha, outside of Moscow, is “reserved for the residences of the top leadership and their close associates.’
+Madsen also commented that the report says that the settlement of Barvikha, outside of Moscow, is “reserved for the residences of the top leadership and their close associates.”
 However, in actuality, it is not reserved for anyone.

 Madsen said that the most obvious mistake of all was the fact that the document “misspells the name of Trump’s former campaign manager Paul Manafort.”

-“Other tell-tale signs … are that names are capitalized, which is the style used in US intelligence and Justice Department documents.”
+“Other tell-tale signs… are that names are capitalized, which is the style used in US intelligence and Justice Department documents.”